-Staff believes it is no longer in the public interest to allow Vilaire to provide telecommunications service in Florida.
+We find that it is no longer in the public interest to allow Vilaire to provide telecommunications service in Florida.
 Vilaire's certificate was granted based on Vilaire having sufficient technical, financial, and managerial capability to provide CLEC service.
-Given the issues brought to light in Issues one and two, along with the issues shown above, staff believes that Vilaire no longer possesses the technical, financial, and managerial capability as required by Section 364.337(3), Florida Statutes, to provide CLEC service in the state of Florida.
-Therefore, staff recommends the Commission cancel Vilaire Communications, Inc.'s Competitive Local Exchange Company Certificate No. 8611 for its demonstrated lack of technical, financial, and managerial capability to operate a telecommunications company in Florida, effective as of the date of the consummating order.
-VCI should continue to have an obligation to pay the applicable regulatory assessment fees (RAFs) and refund the E911 overcharges addressed in Issue 2.
-If Vilaire Communications, Inc.'s certificate is cancelled and the company does not pay its RAFs, the collection of the RAFs should be referred to the Florida Department of Financial Services, for further collection efforts.
+Given the issues brought to light, we find that that Vilaire no longer possesses the technical, financial, and managerial capability as required by Section 364.337(3), F.S., to provide CLEC service in the state of Florida.
+Therefore, we find it appropriate to cancel Vilaire Communications, Inc.'s Competitive Local Exchange Company Certificate No. 8611 for its demonstrated lack of technical, financial, and managerial capability to operate a telecommunications company in Florida, effective as of the date of the consummating order.
+VCI shall continue to have an obligation to pay the applicable regulatory assessment fees (RAFs) and determined refund of the E911 overcharges.
+If Vilaire Communications, Inc.'s certificate is cancelled and the company does not pay its RAFs, the collection of the RAFs shall be referred to the Florida Department of Financial Services, for further collection efforts.